RubenMalacarne/potree-develop_CVProject/Potree/README.md

 ```bash
 npm start
 ```
-Go to [*http://localhost:1234/examples/ to test the examples.] to see the Point cloud image
+Go to [*http://localhost:1234/examples/] to see the Point cloud image